 - Planning capacities including larger scale social networks as shown by large transport distances of raw materials

 - Memory capacity

 - Larger population sizes

 We now know from genetics that there was interbreeding between Homo sapiens and Homo neanderthalensis.
-Part of the neandertal DNA is in almost every human population outside Africa (click here for more info in Spanish).
-The fossils in the Levant area even show some probable physical evidences.
-Villa and Roebroeks suggest that neandertals never became extinct but a biological part of our species.
-In other words, the old denomination of ‘Homo sapiens neanderthalensis’ (widely discarded in the last decades) could now be rescued back… This actually sounds too challenging: the morphological differences are relevant enough to consider two separate species.
-Moreover, the presence of neandertal DNA is quite small.
+Part of the Neandertal DNA is in almost every human population outside Africa (+info).
+Some fossils in the Levant area may even show some physical evidences.
+Researchers as Villa, Roebroeks and Zilhão suggest that Neandertals never became extinct but a biological part of our species.
+In other words, the old denomination of ‘Homo sapiens neanderthalensis’ (widely discarded in the last decades) could make sense… However, this actually sounds too challenging: the morphological differences are relevant enough to consider two separate species.
+And the presence of Neandertal DNA in modern humans is actually very limited.

-Some scientists focus on the lack of adaptability of neandertals to extreme cold weather, in comparison to modern humans using superior technology… Here are some thoughts around this:
+Some scientists focus on the lack of adaptability of Neandertals to extreme cold weather, in comparison to modern humans using superior technology… Here are some discussions around this:

-- We cannot say that, in general, neandertals’ ability with technology was inferior.
-They successfully expanded to Western Europe as well as far East in Asia as Uzbekistan, Siberia, Mongolia.
+- We cannot say in general that the ability of Neandertals with technology was inferior.
+They successfully expanded to Western Europe as well as far East in Asia as Uzbekistan, Siberia, Mongolia…

 - However we think they did not reached Africa.
 They did not develop sailing craft (at least not extensively) to cross Gibraltar.
 At the time they coexisted with sapiens populations, some of these were capable to cross the ocean to Australia.

 Three researchers from Stanford University and Meiji University have created a model showing a correlation between the Neandertal extinction and the cultural superiority of modern humans.
 Moreover, such cultural advantages could have led to a feedback loop (more advanced culture -> more dominant -> increasing gap in the cultural advantage).